sarahannbowser/Crop_planting_decisions/README.md

 ![alt text](https://github.com/sarahannbowser/water_productivity/blob/master/figures/Frontier_Efficiency.png)

 ## Methods ##
+A Frontier Efficiency analysis with the Douglas-Cobb function is used to assess the efficiency of yield productivity given a quantity of precipitation.
+This analysis is done for both dryland corn and sorghum in the Northwest and Southwest crop reporting districts for years of deficit water supply during the summer season.
+A quantile approach is undertook by dividing the variants of precipitation into six quantile groups.

 **References** <br/>
 Cobb, C.W. and Douglas, P.H., 1928.
 A theory of production.
 The American Economic Review, 18(1), pp.139-165. <br/>